department-of-veterans-affairs/va.gov-team/products/header-footer/federal-standardized-header-footer/research/phase1-no-AT/topline.md

 The purpose of this research was to get user feedback on **wayfinding using the new Federal header and footer, as well as Veteran sentiment on the new USA logo branding**.

 ## Participants
-We talked to **10 people**--9 Veterans, 2 Caregivers, 2 family members, and 1 Service member (some people had multiple roles).
+On December 15-21, 2023, we talked over Zoom to **10 people**--9 Veterans, 2 Caregivers, 2 family members, and 1 Service member (some people had multiple roles).
 - Half (5 of 10) saw the **mobile** version of the prototype from a smartphone.
 - Half (5 of 10) saw the **desktop** version of the prototype from a tablet or computer.
-- Most participants had **experience using *VA.gov*** and/or the VA mobile app.
+- Most (7 of 10) participants had **extensive experience using *VA.gov*** and/or the VA mobile app.
 Only one participant (a caregiver and spouse of a Veteran) had never used them before, and 2 other participants had used them only once or twice.

 ## Preliminary Findings
 ### Usability Successes